-Similarly, many member states have failed to achieve the NO2 limit values by the 2010 deadline.
-Also in this case the new directive can allow extensions – here up to 2015.
-And as for PM10, the Commission has denied the majority of requests for such time extensions on the same grounds as for the PM10 requests.
+Similarly, many member states failed to achieve the NO2 limit values by the 2010 deadline.
+Also in this case the new directive could allow extensions – here up to 2015.
+And as for PM10, the Commission denied the majority of requests for such time extensions on the same grounds as for the PM10 requests.

 A review and revision of the air quality directive was foreseen for 2013, but in view of all the ongoing infringement proceedings against member states that have failed to comply with the current standards for PM10 and NO2, the Commission has decided to postone such action.

 In May 2018, the Commission initiated a fitness check of the two EU Ambient Air Quality (AAQ) directives (directives 2008/50/EC and 2004/107/EC), which is to be finalised by end 2019.
 The fitness check evaluates the relevance, effectiveness, efficiency, coherence and EU added value of the AAQ directives, and the findings will inform possible future action to revise the AAQ directives.

 Harmful air pollution levels still much too high.
 Article in Acid News 4/2018.